 Result: Lists customers whose average payment is at least 5.

-You can combine multiple conditions in the HAVING
+You can combine multiple conditions in the HAVING clause using AND/OR.

 SELECT staff_id, COUNT(*) AS payments_count, SUM(amount) AS total_paid